 What to Expect

 Several tests are conducted to get a complete picture of the healthy brain.
 Tests are easy and can typically be completed in under an hour.
-All tests are supervised by physician or nurse practitioners, as well as certified licensed physical and occupational therapists.
+All tests are supervised by a physician or nurse practitioner, as well as certified licensed physical and occupational therapists.

 Baseline testing covers three domains: cognitive, visual tracking, and balancing functions.
 It takes more than one type of test to compile a comprehensive baseline.